ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 ## Response Control Data

-The control data for a request message includes a single field that corresponds to the `:status` pseudo-header field in HTTP/2 {{H2}}.
+The control data for a request message includes a single field that corresponds to the `:status` pseudo-header field in HTTP/2; see {{Section 8.3.2 of H2}}.
 This field is encoded as a single variable length integer, not a decimal string.

 The format of final response control data is shown in
 {{format-response-control-data}}.